Frederick II, Landgrave of Hesse-Kassel: Ruler

 After being formally separated from his wife in 1755, Friedrich entered active service in the Prussian military.
 In 1760, he succeeded his father as Landgrave of Hesse-Kassel.
 Despite Frederick's Catholicism, the principality remained Calvinist, and Frederick's children were raised as Protestants in Denmark.

 During the 17th and 18th centuries, it was a fairly widespread practice for smaller principalities to rent out troops to other princes.
-However, the practise was carried to excess in Hesse-Kassel, which maintained 7% of its entire population under arms throughout the eighteenth century.
+However, this was carried on to excess in Hesse-Kassel, which maintained 7% of its population under arms throughout the eighteenth century.
 Frederick hired out so many troops to his nephew, King George III of Great Britain, for use in the American War of Independence, that "Hessian" has become an American term for all German soldiers deployed by the British in the War.
 Frederick used the revenue to finance his patronage of the arts and his opulent lifestyle.
 The architect Simon Louis du Ry transformed for Frederick II the town of Kassel into a modern capital.

-Landgrave Frederick II died in 1785 at Castle Weißenstein, Kassel.
+Landgrave Frederick II died in 1785 at Weißenstein castle (Schloss Wilhelmshöhe) in Kassel.
 He was succeeded by his eldest surviving son, William.